Jelly-RDF/jelly-jvm/docs/docs/user/compatibility.md

 The current version of Jelly-JVM is compatible with Java 11 and newer.
 Java 11, 17, and 21 are tested in CI and are guaranteed to work.
 We recommend using a recent release of [GraalVM](https://www.graalvm.org/) to get the best performance.

-Jelly is built with [Scala 3 LTS releases](https://www.scala-lang.org/blog/2022/08/17/long-term-compatibility-plans.html).
+Jelly is built with [Scala 3 LTS releases](https://www.scala-lang.org/blog/2022/08/17/long-term-compatibility-plans.html), however, [Scala 2.13-compatible builds are available as well](scala2.md).

 ## RDF libraries